Boston Dynamics

 Boston Dynamics, Inc. is an American engineering and robotics design company founded in 1992 as a spin-off from the Massachusetts Institute of Technology.
-Headquartered in Waltham, Massachusetts, Boston Dynamics has been owned by the Hyundai Motor Group since December 2020, but it only completed the acquisition in June 2021.
+Headquartered in Waltham, Massachusetts, Boston Dynamics has been owned by the Hyundai Motor Group since December 2020, which completed the acquisition in June 2021.

 Boston Dynamics develops a series of dynamic, highly mobile robots, including BigDog, Spot, Atlas, and Handle.
-In 2019, Spot became its first commercially available robot.
-The company has stated its intent to commercialize its other robots, including Handle.
+In 2019, Spot became its first commercially available robot after years of exclusively being a defense contractor.
+The company has stated its intent to commercialize its other military robots, including Handle.

 History

 The company was founded by Marc Raibert, who spun the company off from the Massachusetts Institute of Technology in 1992.
 The company was an outgrowth of the Leg Laboratory, Raibert's research lab at MIT and Carnegie Mellon University.
 The Leg Laboratory assisted with establishing the scientific basis for highly dynamic robots.
 These robots were inspired by the remarkable ability of animals to move with agility, dexterity, perception, and intelligence, and the work there set the stage for the robots developed at Boston Dynamics.
 Nancy Cornelius was a co-founder of Boston Dynamics, having joined the company as its first employee.
 While employed at the company, she served as a Boston Dynamics officer, conducted engineering on many contracts, was CFO for 10 years, and later was VP in charge of engineering on several contracts.
 She retired after 21 years of service in 2013, when the company was acquired by Google.
 Robert Playter was also a co-founder of the company, joining a few months later, as soon as he completed his PhD thesis at MIT, working with Raibert in the Leg Laboratory.
 Playter was COO at the company for many years and has been CEO since 2019.

 Early in the company's history, it worked with the American Systems Corporation under a contract from the Naval Air Warfare Center Training Systems Division (NAWCTSD) to replace naval training videos for aircraft launch operations with interactive 3D computer simulations featuring characters made with DI-Guy, software for realistic human simulation.
 Eventually, the company began manufacturing physical robots—for example, BigDog was a quadruped robot designed for the U.S. military with funding from Defense Advanced Research Projects Agency (DARPA).